Were you an Auburn fan in the 1980s? Did you watch TV? Did you sing “orange and blue waaaave” in the shower?

 Filming began a week later.
 A denim jacketed Joe Cool, frat brothers, a majorette, cowboys, comely coeds with tiger-paw cheeks and a guy who could kind of break dance met at Toomer’s Corner at 8 a.m.

 Tiger showed up, too.
 One scene in the 30-second spot shows Auburn’s eagle zeroing in on a New Coke up at the corner.

-At 10 am, camera crews moved to Jordan-Hare to film a majorette catching the wave.
+At 10 a.m. camera crews moved to Jordan-Hare to film the majorette Catching the Wave.
 A few hours later they staged a tailgate.
 At 5 p.m. it was back to a now closed-off Toomer’s Corner so Joe Auburn could toss a roll not at trees or the wires but at Toomer’s Drugs itself.
 And it wasn’t even during a celebration.
 Dude is wearing sunglasses and looking suspicious and just goes for it.
 That’s hardcore.

 The following day they got Pat Dye to bend his Coke elbow up the Haley Center roof, an under-construction stadium behind him.

 And then there was the song.
 So good.
 So.
 Good.

 If you’d like to help TWER keep on keepin’ on, click here.